TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/WritingFunctional.rst

 :file:`composer.json` file, too: `core`, `backend`, `frontend`, `extbase`, `install` and `recordlist`.

-Apart from that default list, it is possible to load additional Core extensions, an extension that wants to test if it works well together with workspaces, would for example specify the workspaces extension as additional to-load extension::
+Apart from that default list, it is possible to load additional Core extensions: An extension that wants to test if it works well together with workspaces, would for example specify the workspaces extension as additional to-load extension::